Therapeutic Hypothermia After Cardiac Arrest

-Healthcare providers often wait at least 3 days after the procedure to see how the
+Providers often wait at least 3 days after the procedure to see how the

+cardiac arrest

-cardiac arrest affected the brain.
-The procedure does not guarantee that you will
+affected the brain.
+The procedure doesn't guarantee that you'll regain brain function.

 Some people do eventually wake up after therapeutic hypothermia.
 They may not have

 any lasting brain injury.
 Others might have some problems with thinking.
-They will
+They'll need

-need therapy.
-Sometimes, cardiac arrest may harm other organs, like the kidneys.
-You
+therapy.
+Sometimes cardiac arrest may harm other organs, like the kidneys.
+You'll